GCheung55/Neuro/README.md

 ### replace
 ---
 Replace an existing model in the collection with a new one if the old model exists and the new model does not exist in the collection `_model` array.
-This will trigger `add` and `remove` events.
+This will trigger `add` and `remove` events. `change` event is triggered afterwards.

 #### Syntax:
 ```javascript